apache/spark/BREEZE.rst

           and you need to be committer to push to Apache Airflow' GitHub registry.

   --github-registry GITHUB_REGISTRY
-          Github registry used.
+          GitHub registry used.
 GitHub has legacy Packages registry and Public Beta Container registry.

           Default: docker.pkg.github.com.